 Olympic Fast Facts

-- The highest elevation found in Olympic is 7,965 feet on Mount Olympus
+Olympic’s lowest point is 0 feet at the Pacific Ocean.
+The highest point in Olympic is 7,965 feet on Mount Olympus.

 Where is Olympic National Park?